 The application is paperless and you must apply online.

 Request official transcripts from every undergraduate, graduate, and professional school you have attended and send them to the LSAC’s CAS.
+If admitted to the law school, your acceptance will be conditioned upon receipt by Delaware Law of an official transcript showing successful completion of your undergraduate studies and the award of your baccalaureate degree.
 You must have completed a bachelor’s degree from an accredited college or university before beginning your studies at Delaware Law.

 Review the questions carefully in your application’s Character and Fitness section, and answer them completely.
 You have a continuing obligation to update your responses to these questions if they change, even after you apply.
 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.